These Juice Recipes Work To Relieve Any Migraines Or Headaches!

 Headaches can also be a warning of more serious health conditions that would need immediate medical attention, like cerebral hemorrhage, stroke, and lead or mercury poisoning.
 Seek medical help if headaches persist.

-Avoid sugars, dairy products especially cheese, and nuts which all contain tyramine, another substance that triggers migraine.
+Eliminate sugars, dairy products especially cheese, and nuts which all contain tyramine, another substance that triggers migraine.
 Cut down on alcohol, caffeine and tobacco.
 Drink plenty of water, fresh fruit and vegetable juices to rid the body of the toxins that are the main culprit of headaches.

 Increase intake of foods that are rich in magnesium and calcium—two miracle minerals that help prevent and relieve headaches.
 Such foods include a variety of fruits and vegetables, brown rice, wheat bran, wheat germ and soy beans.